-Additionally, Sonoma County has identified damage to county roads resulting from the Private Property Debris Removal operations that were conducted by the United States Army Corps of Engineers at FEMA 's request.
+Additionally, Sonoma County has identified damage to county roads resulting from the Private Property Debris Removal operations that were conducted by the United States Army Corps of Engineers at FEMA's request.
 FEMA has not yet made a determination on the remaining \$18,512,123 in requested funding for the 32 roads damaged by debris removal trucks.

 After Transportation and Public Works (TPW) staff inquired about reimbursement for Private Property Debris Removal damaged roads, FEMA and CalOES project managers requested documentation to support the damages.
 TPW subsequently provided engineering estimates that included type of treatment needed and materials.
 Site visits were conducted with FEMA representatives, and before and after photos of each site were provided for reference.

 To date, TPW has not received an official determination for this project, though FEMA and CalOES representatives have since indicated these types of damages do not typically qualify for public assistance.
 FEMA has advised a determination regarding the 32 roads will be issued separately.

-B. FEMA Hazard Mitigation Grant Program: HMPG Spotlight
+B. FEMA Hazard Mitigation Grant Program (HMGP Fire Grants)

-Through ongoing coordination of the Grant Steering Committee, 28 applications for federal funding were approved by the Board of Supervisors for submittal with a total estimated project cost of \$47.7 million.
+Through ongoing coordination of the Grant Steering Committee, 28 applications for federal HMGP Fire Grants funding were approved by the Board of Supervisors for submittal with a total estimated project cost of \$47.7 million.
 The 28 applications were combined into 25 proposals to create efficiency and reduce overhead by bundling like projects together where possible.
+On July 5, 2019, three additional projects were submitted to CalOES.
 These applications have co-equal goals of implementing activities in the Recovery and Resiliency Framework and meeting County leadership priorities.